-The priority application deadline is June 1, 2021.
+For the class entering in January 2022, the priority application deadline is June 1, 2021.
 The final application deadline is September 1, 2021.
 The program participates in CASPA, the Central Application Service for Physician Assistants (https://caspa.liaisoncas.com).
-The application usually opens the last week of April.
+The application usually opens April 29, 2021.